 Defensible Space Zones

-Zone 1 extends from your house's exterior walls to a distance of 30'.
-This area is sometimes further broken down into the Home Ignition Zone (the area nearest your house) and the Home Defense Zone.
+Zone 1, sometimes referred to as the "home Ignition Zone" extends from your house's exterior walls to a distance of 30'.
+This area is sometimes further broken down into the Immediate Zone (the area nearest your house, 0'-5') and the Intermediate Zone (0'-30').

 - Remove any combustible outdoor furniture.